STV4422 – The Politics of Bureaucracy

 • Be able to identify and distinguish different types of political and bureaucratic behaviour

-• Have improved their ability to critically evaluate academic texts
+• Have improved your ability to critically evaluate academic texts

 Competences